EnquistLab/Tutorials/Moving_files_linux_servers.md

 tar -xzf mybigdirectoryfulloffiles.tar.gz
 ```

-Note:
 * For deep tree structures with many directories and many files, compressing & tarring can be very time comsuming.
-In such cases, rsync without compression may be substantially faster.
+In such cases, rsync without compression may be faster.

-### rsync
+### 2. rsync

 Rsync transfers files by parts.
 It can resume transfers when connections are interrupted.
 It can transfer entire directories, and is commonly used to back up files because it compares and copies only the parts that have changed.
 Consider using rsync if (a) you are transfering very large files (rsync can resume an interrupted file transfer), (b) you need to transfer many files at once (rsync is very efficient at reading deeply nested file structures), or (c) any time connectivity problems may interfere with data transfers.